Koenkk/zigbee2mqtt.io/docs/devices/Icon.md

 ## Exposes

 ### Battery (numeric, l1 endpoint)
-Remaining battery in %, can take up to 24 hours before reported..
+Remaining battery in %, can take up to 24 hours before reported.
 Value can be found in the published state on the `battery_l1` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `100`.